davetron5000/naildrivin5.com/_posts/2018-02-02-explicit-code-is-inclusive.md

 end
 ```

-Here's how we'd do this in a fairly “functional” way (and that way I'd likely write this):
+Here's how we'd do this in a fairly “functional” way (and the way I'd likely write this):

 ```ruby
 refund_amout = transactions.select { |transaction|